EgorBochkarev/shri-t-1/README.md

 ## Tests

-Before starting test, be sure that your docker daemon is launched and selenium-standalone is listening http://0.0.0.0:4444/wd/hub
+Before starting test, be sure that your docker daemon is launched and selenium-standalone is listening http://0.0.0.0:4444/wd/hub.
+To prolong time of working test, please authorize your git hub account by setting Env property in ./server/.env file

-To install amd run selenium-standalone:
+To install and run selenium-standalone:

     npm i selenium-standalone --global
     selenium-standalone install

+To run it

+    cd ./server && npm run selenium-start

-### Server side tests
+To tun server side tests

+    cd ./server && npm run test

+To run ui tests

+    cd ./server && npm run hermione

 #### Module tests